newfound8ion/developer/docs/ipsp/overview.md

 # Overview

 IPSP is the missing link required to turn the Internet into an open graph.
-When Open graph was introduced by Facebook in 2010 during the F8 conference, it offered a standardized way to represent nodes, especially web pages so any social network, search engine or messaging app would be able to display a widget representing the link.
+When Open Graph Protocol was introduced by Facebook at the F8 conference in 2010, it offered a standardized way to represent nodes, especially web pages so any social network, search engine or messaging app would be able to display a widget representing the link.

 But a graph has two key components: the nodes and the edges, which are the relationships between the nodes.
-Currently, the relationships between nodes, meaning the likes, follow relationships are stored on proprietary servers, making the Open graph ensnared within digital systems.
-If we want to see a truly open graph, we have to add those edges between agents, content, apps etc. become agent centric and running on public rails.
+Currently, the relationships between nodes, meaning the likes, ratings, feedback, follow relationships are stored on proprietary servers, making the Open Graph ensnared within proprietary platforms.
+If we want to see a truly open graph, we have to make those edges between users, content, apps etc. agent centric, portable, user-controlled running on public rails.

-Fast forward to 2024, most graphs are no longer relying on the mechanism of graph queries to display content: plafforms like X, Instagram or Spotify are using those relationships to train machine learning models that predict what you should see next, rather than the actual graph data itself.
+Fast forward to 2024, most graphs are no longer relying on the mechanism of graph queries to display content: plafforms like X, Instagram or Spotify are using those relationships to train machine learning models that predict what you should see next, rather than showing you the users you follow.

 What if graph relationships could be protocolized?
 What if instead of private companies accumulating this data about our preference, what we value, this data would become agent-centric.